typicalday/dogen-firebase-extensions/dogen-ap/PREINSTALL.md

 The Dogen Application Platform is a data management solution unlike any you've likely encountered in the past.
 This is because your Dogen AP is custom-made for you through code generation.
 This in itself is not novel, however, we've made the code generation process iterative.
 This means each version of your application is a stepping stone to the next version.

-We achieve iteration by allowing each version of your application to act as a blueprint editor where you can define exactly what you need for the next version.
-When you're ready, you create a generation in the Dogen AP and this Firestore change triggers a request to our API (containing your blueprints).
-We build the application to your specifications, and when its ready, your previous version will notify you that a new version is available.
+We achieve iteration by allowing each version of your application to act as a blueprint editor where you can define exactly what you need from the next version.
+When you're ready, you create a new generation in the Dogen AP.
+This action will cause the extension to request a new generated application from our service.
+We build the application to your specifications, and when its ready, your existing application will notify you there is an update available.
 You can then seamlessly load the new version from within the UI and carry on.
 The end result is a custom made application which addresseses your needs.

-The iterative process mirrors a development workflow.
-It allows you to define exactly what you need, preview it, and if you're happy you keep it, if not you can try again (Or you can load a previous version and carry on from there!).

 # How do I ensure data integrity with Dogen?<a name="how-do-i-ensure-data-integrity-with-dogen" />